HL7/fhir-us-ndh/input/pagecontent/exchange-use-cases.md

 </figure>
 <br />

-An Actor seeking ESI sends a fully qualified query to the NDH.
+An Actor seeking Electronic Service Information sends a fully qualified query to the NDH.
 The query may include any combination of data elements, and may also include relative constructs such as “within 20 miles.”
 Queries may include partial values and may include inexact matches.
 The NDH processes the query and returns zero or more results to the Actor that sent the query.
 The results returned can include all or part of the record.
 The NDH should support queries including in the table below, but not necessarily limited to:

 <style>
     th{border: solid 2px lightgrey;}